jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 Some argue that testing independence is the _Unit_ of Unit Testing.

 # Pass/Fail
 Unit test results should not generate a report or require analysis.
 The test passes or fails.
 It’s green or red.
-The aggregate result of a test suite is the Boolean __AND__ of all the tests within that suite.
+The aggregated result of a test suite is the Boolean __AND__ of the tests within that suite.
 A test suite passes when all its individual tests pass.
 One quick glance should indicate that they all passed.

 Additional analysis should only be needed when a test fails so that the cause of the failed test can be understood and addressed.